Why Am I So Angry All The Time? Hidden Causes & Solutions

 Accessing Professional Help

-• Consult a Healthcare Provider: A good first step is talking to your primary care physician or a mental health professional who can offer an initial evaluation and referral.
+• Consult a Healthcare Provider: A good first step is talking to your primary care physician or a mental health professional who can offer an initial evaluation of your anger and diagnosis.
+They can also offer referrals to effective anger support programs.

-• Insurance Coverage: Check with your health insurance provider about coverage for mental health services such as therapy or counseling.
+• Insurance Coverage: Check with your health insurance provider about coverage for mental health services such as anger management therapy or counselling.

-• Local Mental Health Services: Contact local clinics or hospitals that offer mental health services; many provide sliding scale payment options based on income.
+• Local Mental Health Services: Contact local clinics or hospitals that offer mental health services; many provide courses and programs with anger support.

-Bar graph showing success rates of various anger management therapies, highlighting effective treatments for those frequently asking why am I so angry all the time.
+Bar graph showing success rates of chronic anger treatments, highlighting effective therapy options for those frequently asking why am I so angry all the time.

 Summary

 Understanding why you are so angry all the time is the first step towards managing and ultimately reducing the impact of chronic anger on your life.
-Adopting effective strategies such as mindfulness, physical activity, and problem-solving techniques can make a significant difference.
+Adopting effective strategies such as mindfulness, physical activity, and problem-solving techniques can make a significant difference in angry feelings.
 However, if anger continues to disrupt your relationships and daily activities, it might be time to seek further assistance.

-Therapy Calgary Emotions Clinic offers a free 20-minute consultation to help you start addressing your anger in a constructive way.
-Do not let anger control you - take the first step towards a calmer, more controlled life with anger management therapy.
+Emotions Therapy Calgary offers a free 20-minute consultation to help you start addressing your anger in a constructive way.
+Do not let anger control you - take the first step towards a calmer, more controlled life with professional support.

 Rod Mitchell, R. Pysch.